frothkoetter/cdw/README.md

 *Do all these steps in the* **“db\_user001”..”db\_user020”** *unless otherwise noted.*

-First create a table for incremental data
+First create a table for incremental data, insert 1000 rows with a new month and insert these into the partitioned by month fact table

 ```sql